CliMA/CalibrateEmulateSample.jl/docs/src/emulate.md

 We normalize the input data in a standard way by centering, and scaling with the empirical covariance
 - `standardize_outputs = true` (default: `false`)
 - `standardize_outputs_factors = factor_vector` (default: `nothing`)
-To help with poor conditioning of the covariance matrix, users can also standardize each output dimension with by a multiplicative factor given by the elements of `factor_vector`
+To help with poor conditioning of the covariance matrix, users can also standardize each output dimension with by a multiplicative factor given by the elements of `factor_vector`.

 ## [Modular interface](@id modular-interface)